-A Faculty Member selected for a full time position in the College-Institute Educators' Association of B.C. or any successor organization to FPSE shall be granted full time leave of absence to the following conditions:
+A Faculty Member selected for a full time position in the Federation of Post-Secondary Educators of B.C. or any successor organization to FPSE shall be granted full-time leave of absence to the following conditions:

 As soon as possible in advance of the leave, the Association shall notify the College of the possibility of this clause being invoked.
 The Association shall provide the College with written notice by June 2 requesting leave under this clause.